 Immediate family members may be included in a Golden Visa application:

-children aged between 18 and 26 — unmarried, financially dependent on the investor, registered at the same address as the main applicant, and enrolled in a university;
+- children aged 18 to 25, if they are unmarried, financially dependent on the investor, and enrolled in university;

 Understanding these differences is essential for long-term planning, especially if you intend to maintain legal residence, apply for permanent residency, or eventually pursue Portuguese citizenship.